NateFogg/fruit_image_classification/README.md

-# Directions: Please run the code blocks in order on the notebook, descriptions for the code blocks are provided below
+# Directions: Please run the code blocks in order on the notebook or view file on GitHub for results, descriptions for the code blocks are provided below

 # Code Blocks 1-6: connect your drive and import necessary libraries
 # Code Blocks 7-9: read in the fruit names and image data